appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*

-1. Review PDF export from Qualys SSL Labs scan to confirm that application meets the TLS configuration defined in NIST SP.800-52r2.
+1. Application shall meet the TLS configuration defined in NIST SP.800-52r2.

 *L2*

-1. Review test results to confirm that the application meets the TLS configuration defined in NIST SP.800-52r2.
+1. Test shall confirm that the application meets the TLS configuration defined in NIST SP.800-52r2.